Disney Skyliner: Complete Guide to Routes, Wait Times & Tips

 Pop Century / Art of Animation Station

-This station sits between the two resorts, connected by the Generation Gap Bridge.
+This station sits between Pop Century and Art of Animation, connected by the Generation Gap Bridge.
 It's one of the busiest stations in the system because it serves two of Disney's largest value resorts.

 What to know: